emineozsahin/Bioinformatics/README.md

 #### Wildcards:

-Some tricks to use Snakemake wildcards:
+Some tips to use Snakemake wildcards:

 ```
 DIRECTION = ["R1", "R2"]